-Community Companions are trained volunteers who telephone or visit over-55s in their own homes to support their mental wellbeing and help them access local services.
+Community Companions are trained volunteers who telephone or visit adults in their own homes to support their mental wellbeing and help them access local services.

-Mind in Bradford runs the project in partnership with the Bradford Districts CCG and the Muslim Health Service.
+Mind in Bradford runs the project in partnership with the Bradford Districts CCG.

 Who can access the service?